Jonnyboy161/ha-homepage/homepage/DOCS.md

 You should be able to access Homepage at <your home assistnat IP>:3000. example: 192.168.0.20:3000.

 ## Configuration
 Homepage itself is configured using YAML files.
 These can be found in addon_configs/xxxxxxxx_homepage folder.
-Use another add-on like Studio Code Server or File edotor to edit the necessary files to [configure](https://gethomepage.dev/configs/) your page.
+Use another add-on like Studio Code Server or File editor to edit the necessary files to [configure](https://gethomepage.dev/configs/) your page.

 ## Known Issues
 The port that you use to access the page is set to 3000 and it is not currently able to be changed.